Pegasystems acquires Qurious.io to apply speech analytics to customer service

 Instead, said Schuerman, AI technologies will provide customer service representatives with the appropriate guidance in real time.

 In theory, that guidance should enable each customer service representative to increase the number of calls they can effectively handle.
-It might also reduce the turnover rate among customer service representatives by proving guidance that leads to significantly fewer stressful interactions with customers.
+It might also reduce the turnover rate among customer service representatives by providing guidance that leads to significantly fewer stressful interactions with customers.
 When customer service representatives do leave the company, however, AI models will also make it easier to retain much of the knowledge the organization has about previous interactions that former employees — for better or worse — might have had with any given customer.

 It’s not likely that AI will replace the need for humans to interact with customers any time soon.
 However, there is a larger number of low-level customer support tasks that AI technologies will increasingly automate.
 Customer service engagements involving human support staff will eventually be reserved for more complex interactions that will typically benefit from some level of AI augmentation.
 The challenge going forward will be defining exactly where the customer service handoff between man and machine should precisely lie both today and tomorrow as AI models become increasingly sophisticated.